|About Transmission Symptoms Diagnosis Treatment Prevention|

 Direct: Contact with an infected cat, such as nasal and ocular discharges.
 Kittens may become infected during the birth process.

 Indirect: Unlikely as Chlamydophila felis doesn’t survive well in the environment, contact with food bowls, bedding, litter trays, pet owner’s hands etc. It is always advisable to exercise caution when dealing with infected cats and practice routine hand washing and disinfecting in order to minimise the risks of infecting other cats.

 Which cats are at risk?

-Chlamydiosis can affect any cats but it is more often seen in kittens between 5 and 9 months of age and cats in overcrowded or stressful environments such as animal shelters.
+Chlamydiosis can affect cats of all ages, however, it occurs most often in kittens between 5 and 9 months of age or cats in overcrowded or stressful environments such as animal shelters.

-Vaccination.
-There is a vaccination available for Chlamydophila felis.
+Vaccination: There is a vaccination available for Chlamydophila felis.
 It can reduce the severity of symptoms but doesn’t prevent infection in the first place.
-There are side effects associated with a small percentage of cats including lethargy, lameness, depression, anorexia, fever and therefore it is only recommended for high-risk situations.
+A small percentage of cats can develop side effects such as lethargy, lameness, depression, loss of appetite and fever.
+Therefore the vaccine is only recommended for high-risk cats.
 The use of this vaccine and as such the American Association of Feline Practitioners don’t recommend routine use of this vaccination.